• Defending a Socially Conscious Brand: A Q&A with Professor Tülin Erdem

 Laura O'Laughlin- Headshot

-Laura O'Laughlin: Vice President, Analysis Group
+Laura O'Laughlin: Principal, Analysis Group

 How would you operationalize this type of brand analysis?